Why solar installers are replacing their generic CRMs

 The operational bottleneck

-When demand surges in your market, having tight operations (fast quoting, automated follow-ups, real-time scheduling, and streamlined permit tracking) is the difference between scaling revenue and just scaling chaos.
+When demand surges in your market, having tight operations (fast quoting, automated follow-ups, real-time scheduling, and efficient permit tracking) is the difference between scaling revenue and just scaling chaos.
 The time to build that infrastructure is before you need it, not during a rush.

 If you have the capacity to expand geographically, the Midwest corridor and parts of the Southeast represent significant first-mover opportunities.
 Utility-scale investment is creating awareness, but residential installer density is still low.
 The companies that build brand presence and local relationships now will have a structural advantage as these markets mature.